 - Tour includes regular route PLUS off-the-beaten-track visits.

 Private English-speaking guide, accommodation, private tours and transfer, domestic flights, A/C vehicles, some main meals, all entrance fees, tax, and service charge.

 What’s Not Included?

-Your international flights from and to Vietnam, entry visa to Vietnam, personal expense, tips to guide and driver.
+Your international flights from and to Vietnam, entry visa to Vietnam, personal expenses, tips to guide and driver.

 How to Plan a successful Trip to Vietnam, Step-by-Step